GIVE MORE THAN WHAT THEY BEG

 1. GIVE THEM RELATIONSHIPS NOT OWNERSHIP

-If we want to improve our relationship with others, even if it’s your spouse, your children, your parents or other people; we need to spend quality time with them.
+If we want to improve our relationship with others, even if it’s our spouse, children, parents, or other people; we need to spend quality time with them.

-The time devoted by Peter and John to a beggar on the street help the man to understand that respect to oneself is more than a small coin he can received.
+The time devoted by Peter and John to a beggar on the street helps the man to understand that respect for oneself is more than a small coin he can receive.

-The sense of touch and sight was felt by the beggar when he looked at the disciple’s eyes and that feeling flowed when Peter reach out his hand to the man.
+The sense of touch and sight was felt by the beggar when he looked at the disciple’s eyes and that feeling flowed when Peter reached out his hand to the man.

 This power of touch and sight is missing in a virtual and digital relationship.

-I wonder seeing couple in a cozy restaurant, dining together but they don’t look at each other but their eyes were hooked on their own phone.
+I wonder about seeing couples in a cozy restaurant, dining together but they don’t look at each other their eyes were hooked on their own phone.

-Leave that gadget behind for a while and start a good talk, look at each other’s eyes and connect.
+Leave that gadget behind for a while, start a good talk, look at each other’s eyes, and connect.

-This is what the lame beggar felt when he looked to Peter and John.
+This is what the lame beggar felt when he looked at Peter and John.
+Connection.

-Our time spent send a clear message that you are near and available in time that they need us.
+Our time spent sending a clear message that you are near and available on time that they need us.

 2. GIVE THEM OUR GOD NOT YOUR GOLD